shreshtab/sudoku-solver/README.md

 # sudoku-solver

+### 1/8/22

+Coming back to this after a while.
+Wrote tests for a reducer a while back, and now doing a bit more integrated tests.
+Will use redux-actions-assertions for these and then use RTL for E2E.

+Also update - I got a job offer!
+Still have a lot to learn so going through this a bit more.

 ### 11/26/21

 I turned 27 today.
 Can't believe it!
 Today I learned that I didn't need to separately install Jest and that it comes built in with RTL!
 Time to write some tests.